How Does It Feel to Be Loved?: History

 Watson, a former Melody Maker journalist, began the night in April 2002 at The Buffalo Bar in Islington.

-HDIF takes place on the third Saturday of the month at The Phoenix in Marylebone, central London.
-Over the years, HDIF has taken place in a variety of venues in the capital, including the 100 Club on Oxford Street, The Canterbury Arms, The Windmill and Jamm in Brixton, Buffalo Bar in Highbury, The Grosvenor in Stockwell, Nambucca in Archway, The Shacklewell Arms in Dalston, The Crypt in Camberwell and the Montague Arms in Peckham.
+HDIF takes place on the third Saturday of the month at Signature Brew in Haggerston, east London.
+Over the years, HDIF has taken place in a variety of venues in the capital, including the 100 Club on Oxford Street, The Phoenix on Cavendish Square, The Canterbury Arms, The Windmill and Jamm in Brixton, Buffalo Bar in Highbury, The Grosvenor in Stockwell, Nambucca in Archway, The Shacklewell Arms in Dalston, The Crypt in Camberwell and the Montague Arms in Peckham.
 It ran from 2003 to 2015 at the Canterbury Arms, and was "Brixton's longest running indie club night".

 Press for the HDIF has been extremely positive.
 "Legendary indie club," said the NME.
 "Much-loved indie pop institution," wrote The Quietus.
 "With a decade of great nights under its belt How Does it Feel to Be Loved? is one of London's most enduring and influential underground indie get-togethers," said Flavorpill.
 "A speakeasy for anyone who suspects that their life is one big Smiths song," declared Big Issue.
 In January 2015, it was named one of "London's best indie nights" by Time Out.